![]() |

 nodiscard |

-This method blocks until the server socket is ready to accept a new client connection, using an optional timeout.
-It is used internally by accept() and tryAccept(), and can also be used directly in custom wait loops.
+This method blocks or polls until the server socket becomes readable, indicating that a new client is attempting to connect.
+It is used internally by accept() and tryAccept(), but can also be used directly in custom event loops or multiplexed servers.

-This method is thread-safe as long as the server socket is not concurrently closed or modified.
+This method is thread-safe as long as the server socket is not concurrently closed or reconfigured.

 |